 Search and rescue can cause a lot of stress.
 So don’t get bogged down with heavy equipment.
 Which is why Flir’s Scout TK is an excellent option for anyone trying to search with a light load of equipment.

 Weighing only 6 oz, Flir’s Scout TK is a unique and powerful search and rescue thermal monocle.
 It can easily fit in any pocket, and can offer anyone the visual they need to identify a missing person.
+Alternative you might want to check the Flir One thermal imager for iOS.

 Traditionally, smaller sized items typically have a reduced quality.
 But Flir’s TK Scout can still see as far as 100 yards away.
 Which might not be as powerful as the Leupold LTO Tracker, but having the range as long as a football field can significantly increase a person’s ability to find someone.